2i2c-org/docs/index.md

 - Run data science infrastructure for your team or lab
 - Run a collaborative project with distributed users
 - Provide online interactive environments for content that you write

-## What kinds of guarantees do I have for this pilot?

-We know that it is really frustrating to rely on infrastructure that is undependable or often breaks.
-For this reason, we've designed 2i2c Hubs to be as fault-tolerant as possible.
-If things break, they should break for only one person rather than for an entire hub.
-If things must be changed, they should be changeable easily and quickly.

-In addition, JupyterHub is designed to give you a degree of administrative control over what's going on inside.
-For example, you can add your own users and even help them debug their problem by taking over their session.
-See [](access-server).

-That said, this is a pilot being run with limited resources.
-You should not expect someone to respond to your questions and problems *immediately*.
-However, we'll do our best to get back to you quickly.
-Moreover, the 2i2c Hubs are not currently provided with a guarantee around site reliability (though we will informally tell you that they are generally very reliable).

 ## Using a 2i2c Hub